tjanczuk/edge/README.md

 ### How to: use Node.js in ASP.NET web applications

-Using Node.js via Edge.js in ASP.NET web applications is no different than in .NET console applications.
-The Edge.js NuGet package must be referenced in your ASP.NET web application. if you are using any external Node.js modules, the entire `node_modules` subdirectory structure must be binplaced to the `bin` folder of you web application, and deployed that way to the server.
+Using Node.js via Edge.js in ASP.NET web applications is no different than in a .NET console application.
+The Edge.js NuGet package must be referenced in your ASP.NET web application.
+If you are using any external Node.js modules, the entire `node_modules` subdirectory structure must be binplaced to the `bin` folder of you web application, and deployed that way to the server.

 ### Building Edge.js NuGet package